Yaepiii/TRLO/README.md

-# CAD-Mesher
+# TRLO

-This is the repository that contains source code for the [CAD-Mesher website](https://CAD-Mesher.github.io).
+This is the repository that contains source code for the [TRLO website](https://yaepiii.github.io/TRLO.github.io/).

-If you find CAD-Mesher useful for your work please cite:
+If you find TRLO useful for your work please cite:
 ```
 @article{park2021nerfies
   author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo},
   title     = {Nerfies: Deformable Neural Radiance Fields},
-  journal   = {ICCV},
+  journal   = {RA-L},
   year      = {2025},
 }
 ```